Lips of Blood (1975) - full transcript

 Vampirism is a terrible affliction.

-The little girl infected several people.
+The little girl infected

-Our relatives, our friends.
+our relatives, our friends.

-I had to reveal my secret to the town mayor,
+I had to reveal my secret

-especially after the death of your father.
+after the death of your father.

 But it was already too late.

-Four other young girls
+By then, four other young girls

-had become monsters too.
+had become monsters, too.

 When night fell on the fields,

-they would attack and kill anyone
+they would attack and kill

-who approached the ruins
+anyone who approached the ruins.

 Sometimes, we could hear

-their victims' screams from afar
+their victims' screams from afar.

 Little Jennifer